-- (i) 200,000 PSP granted by the Company to two executives on 2 March 2015 to take up unissued shares in the Company upon the vesting of two years' service condition from the grant date; and - (ii) 3,450,000 ESOS granted by the Company to five executives (including executive directors) and four non-executive directors on 2 March 2015 to take up unissued shares in the Company; and - The exercise price of the options can be set at a discount to the market price not exceeding 20% of the market price in respect of options granted at the time of grant. - The 3,450,000 options granted on 2 March 2015 were issued at market price which was the average of the last dealt prices of the Company's shares over the five consecutive market days immediately preceding the grant date. - The options can be exercised 2 years after the date of grant. - All options are to be settled by physical delivery of shares. - The options granted to key management personnel expire after ten years and options granted to non-executive directors expire after five years.
+- (i) 200,000 PSP granted by the Company to two executives on 2 March 2015 to take up unissued shares in the Company upon the vesting of two years' service condition from the grant date; and - (ii) 3,450,000 ESOS granted by the Company to five executives (including executive directors) and four non-executive directors on 2 March 2015 to take up unissued shares in the Company.
+One executive director and one non-executive director have ceased employment during the year, 250,000 ESOS granted previously were forfeited. - (iii) The information regarding ESOS are set out as follow: - The exercise price of the options can be set at a discount to the market price not exceeding 20% of the market price in respect of options granted at the time of grant.
+The exercise price of the option is S\$0.228 per share. - The 3,450,000 options granted on 2 March 2015 were issued at market price which was the average of the last dealt prices of the Company's shares over the five consecutive market days immediately preceding the grant date. - The options can be exercised 2 years after the date of grant. - All options are to be settled by physical delivery of shares. - The options granted to key management personnel expire after ten years and options granted to non-executive directors expire after five years.

-The following options were granted to directors of the Company:
+Details of option granted to directors of the Company under the Scheme are as follow: